Scoil na hEaglaise

 Here is an update on what’s been happening in Eglish NS since Christmas.

 ‘Write a Book and Scríobh Leabhar’: Well Done to all of our students who took part in ‘Write a Book’ and ‘Scríobh Leabhar’ projects.
-Once again we had many award winners whose names will be listed in the Summer Newsletter following the Awards Ceremony.
+Once again we had many winners.
+Congratulations to Anna Martin, Tom Ward, Shannon Martin, Courtney Cooke O’Malley, Neil Fitzgerald, Michael Ward, Daniel Corcoran, Katie Martin, Kate Ward and all the students in the Junior Room.

-Sporting Achievements: Well Done to our Soccer Team who took part in the FAI blitz in Salthill on Tuesday 8th of March.
+Sporting Achievements: Well Done to our Soccer Team who took part in the FAI blitz in Newbridge on the 8th of March.
+They came so close to qualifying for the County Finals, winning well 3 games out of 4.
 They represented themselves and their school very proudly.

 Please be reminded, your child’s happiness and all-round educational development is our priority here in Eglish School.
 If you have any concerns in relation to this, please do not hesitate to let us know.
 To ensure that these concerns can be dealt with efficiently and in a dignified manner, please follow the steps as outlined in the Complaints Procedure Policy, a copy of which was sent home in September.